redifo/Project3/README.md

 https://dagshub.com/arjvik/wordle-wordlist

 The ASCII main menu title was created by using the website and the type selection given in the following url: https://patorjk.com/software/taag/#p=display&h=0&f=Standard&t=Wordle
+Overwriting previously printed lines learned from (Used for Making error messages to keep printing on the same line): https://itnext.io/overwrite-previously-printed-lines-4218a9563527

 Readme.md and Testing.md write structure was written by using my past project as a reference (milestone project 1).

 ### Acknowledgments